strata-org/jverify/docs/guide/src/supported_java_features.md

 # Supported Java Features

-- all literals excepts strings
+- all literals except strings
 - all operators
 - Field access: `a.x`
 - Array access: `a[i]`